 Building a beautiful porch and spending a lot of money on it will give the entire property a slightly “cagey” air.
 You must consider it because a wire mesh cannot provide the best of both worlds.

 If you don’t have the patience to use methods to keep birds away from your porch, you might want to consider installing a bird repellent device.
 Several on Amazon sell bird repellant devices, and you may easily buy one for a reasonable price.

 Bird repellant devices can be powered by inserting them directly into an electrical socket or buying a battery-powered version.
 The essential idea on which they work is rather simple.

-Birds can detect noises at far higher frequencies than humans since the human hearing spectrum is limited.
+Since the human hearing spectrum is limited, birds can detect noises at far higher frequencies than humans.
 These bird repellant gadgets produce sounds at significantly higher frequencies than birds find unpleasant or frightening.

-You will not hear anything, but you will notice a significant decrease in the number of birds flocking to your doorstep.
+You will not hear anything, but you will notice a significant decrease in birds flocking to your doorstep.
 The birds will flee as soon as you switch on the device.

 There is, however, a disadvantage to using bird repelling devices.
 If you have a cat or a dog, the high-frequency sounds produced by these devices will also irritate them.